Gani Jakupi: Biography

 In parallel, he publishes the jazz album Aldea with his Gani Jakupi Connections, which brings together a total of 17 musicians from different backgrounds and cultures: Kosovo, Spain, France, Switzerland, Argentina, Uruguay, Venezuela, Brazil, Moldova, etc. In this first CD, Jakupi limits himself to composing, arranging and producing all the material, but takes the guitar for the following project, while recomposing the formation, in order to introduce a bandoneon and a cello, among others.
 The result was the album Kismet, released in 2014.
 The Connections performed on stage for the first time in Albania, Tirana and Shkodra, and then sold out at the Barcelona Jamboree and at the Éclats d'Émail festival in Limoges.

-As a story writer, he prepares Sertão, or the end of time (Dargaud), with Marc N'Guessan drawing, and co-written with Denis Lapière Barcelona!, drawn by Ruben Pellejero and Eduard Torrents (Dupuis, Aire Libre collection).
+As a story writer, he has co-written with Denis Lapière Barcelona, âme noire, with art by Ruben Pellejero, Eduard Torrents and Martin Pardo (Aire Libre, 2024).
+The Belgian daily Le Soir salutes it for restituting Barcelona as a symbol of resistance against the Francoist Spain.
+This graphic novel brought Jakupi a second prize from Cognito, in 2025.

-Jakupi's works have been published in French, Spanish, Italian, Portuguese, Catalan, English, Russian, Polish, Serbo-Croatian, Bosnian, Macedonian and Albanian.
+Jakupi's works have been published in French, Spanish, Italian, Portuguese, Catalan, English, German, Dutch, Russian, Polish, Serbo-Croatian, Bosnian, Macedonian and Albanian.
 In 2013, the publishing house KOHA (Kosovo) translated The Last Image (Imazhi i fundit) which thus became the first comic book album ever published in Albanian.
 The Greek cultural association “To Kafeneio ton Ideon” (under the high patronage of UNESCO) awarded to Gani Jakupi, for the entire work, the “Alexander the Great” prize (previously awarded to personalities such as Melina Mercouri or Jack Lang).

 In 2019, Jakupi makes his old dream come true: a comic book festival in his homeland.
 GRAN Fest hits hard from its first edition, with guests like Hermann, Frank Margerin, Dave McKean, Marcello Quinatanilla or Fumio Obata.
 Immediately integrated by the French Ministry of Culture into the BD 2020 network (which will become BD 20/21), the festival marks a pause forced by the pandemic, and resumes in 2021, highlighting women authors, with Judith Vanistedael, Aude Mermilliud, Edith Grattery and Lili Sohn.